 If your computer is coming up with an error message reading “The iPhone cannot be synced.
-An unknown error occurred (-54)”, you will find below the steps to fix iTunes Sync Error 54 in Windows 10.
+An unknown error occurred (-54)”, you can find below the steps to fix iTunes Sync Error 54 in Windows 10/11.

-This error can occur due to the installation of iTunes becoming outdated or due to minor technical glitches on either iPhone or the Computer interfering with iTunes sync process.
+This error can occur due to the installation of iTunes on your computer being outdated or corrupted or due to minor technical problems interfering with iTunes Sync Process on your device.

-Another reported reason for this error is due to a bug in Windows 10 operating system that tends to make the iTunes Folder ‘Read Only’ for some unknown reason.
+Another reported reason for iTunes Error 54 is due to a bug in Windows operating system that tends to make the iTunes Folder ‘Read Only’ for some unknown reason.

 1. Restart Computer & iPhone

 Sometimes, the problem is due to stuck programs or processes and this can be fixed by restarting the devices.
 Hence, restart both iPhone and the computer and see if this helps in fixing the problem.